 Both individuals and, quite often, the media will seek input from other sources associated with the school.
-We've been involved in crisis situations where the media interviewed frantic students, and parents who were convinced of mismanagement prior to contacting the school.
+We've been involved in crisis situations where the media interviewed frantic students, and parents who were convinced of mismanagement.
 Occasionally un-designated school employees may come forward, publicly sharing various opinions or misinformation.

 The individual who holds the responsibility for formally representing the school needs to authoritatively state to the public that they represent the singular source of official information and that they will, with frequency, make information available and accessible.
 The use of electronic media to share information may be especially helpful in terms of dealing with the media.
-Maintaining an updated school information website is important.
+Maintaining an updated school information website is important and should strive for compatibility with mainstream media.

-It should be made clear to employees that releasing public information contrary to the school's programming is problematic.
+It must be made clear to employees that releasing public information contrary to the school's programming is problematic.
 While employees, are free to express their personal views they must make it clear that they are not speaking as agents of the school.

-Often the most effective path for curtailing employees from expressing their personal views is to explain how detrimental it is to create conflicting information especially regarding matters of health and safety.
+Often the most effective path for curtailing employees from expressing their personal views is to explain how detrimental it maybe to create conflicting information especially regarding matters of health and safety.